MLOps-Team-Spring-2024/Diabetes-Predictor/README.md

 [!NOTE]
 A common issue when running a docker image with desired external log outputs came from the directories in which the logs are placed both within the docker container and in the local machine.
 To troubleshoot this, we recommend to first, ensure the paths that have been established are correct.
 Walk through the code and keep an eye out for the `LOG_DIR, LOGS_DIR, and PERF_DIR` variables, and how the logging code is executed in the `xgboost_model.py` file.
 In addition, it is recommended to launch the docker image with `docker run -it /bin/bash <docker image name or ID>`, which will then allow you to `exec` and navigate the file structure.
 This will allow you to identify the proper directory path you must identify for your volume or other path issues you may have.

+## Monitoring
+We are monitoring our model with logging in python.
+Are script logs the Cross Validation scores for each model and the classification report.
+The classification report includes precision and recall.

+These are the core metrics we want to observe in our model and they are printed to the console for the user as well as persisted to our log file.

 ## Project structure
 <details>